 Information in this section was gathered from the Georgia Department of Labor, Workforce Information and Analysis, and Labor Insight/Burning Glass.
-Information was also gathered through discussion with Chambers of Commerce, Economic Development professionals, and business representatives from the Workforce Development Board.
-After data analysis was completed the following in-demand occupation list was established for the SGWDA.
+Information was also gathered through discussion with Chambers of Commerce, Economic Development professionals, Human

+Resource Managers, Industry Feedback, and business and labor union representatives from the Workforce Development Board.
+After data analysis was completed the following in-demand occupation list was established for SGWDA.